 2. Redwood National and State Parks

-While you won’t be able to hang your camping hammock on the giant redwood trees, you will be able to find several camping sites that are perfect for sinking your boots into the rich ground that has nurtured these trees.
-You can camp near the redwood forest or near the coast of the glorious Pacific Ocean.
+While you won’t be able to hang your camping hammock on the giant redwood trees, you will be able to find several tent sites that are perfect for sinking your boots into the rich ground that has nurtured these trees.
+Get more information on camping at Redwoods here.

 3. Big Sur

 Big Sur is another place not to miss while you look for locations to pitch your camping trip.
 Big Sur is home to Hearst Castle, rugged coastlines, beautiful beaches and easy access to the California Coast.
 It is also home to hhe relaxed areas of Monterey and Carmel-by-the-Sea.

 Camping near the ocean on a bluff or in the Big Sur Valley is another spot not to skip on your California camping tent adventure.
 If you want to do some glamping in California, you may also like: Glamping in Big Sur – Luxury in the Redwood Forest

 Campgrounds in Big Sur offer everything from tent cabins and glamping, to fire rings and hot showers.
 Read more about camping in Northern California at Where to Camp in Big Sur.